-We offer highly-specialized and comprehensive programs to assist people of all ages, develop a sense of identity and purpose for under-privileged youth so they may fulfill their highest potential, and help victims of domestic violence discover life skills that will enable them to cope successfully with their transition from victim to survivor.
+We offer highly-specialized and comprehensive programs to assist people of all ages, develop a sense of identity and purpose so they may fulfill their highest potential.
+As well as programs that help support our services for victims of domestic violence that will enable them to cope successfully with their transition from victim to survivor.

 Bridge S.P.A.N.
 HEALTHCARE ADVOCACY PROGRAM